ajaoooluseyi/django-weather-app/README.md

 ## Description
 It is a weather forecast app API built on Django.
-It takes latitude and lomgitude and returns weather forcaat in three categories:
+It takes latitude and lomgitude and returns weather forcast on either of thr three categories:

 ● Minute forecast for 1 hour
 ● Hourly forecast for 48 hours
 ● Daily forecast for 7 days